What is the Thoroughbred Aftercare Alliance?

-The Thoroughbred Aftercare Alliance (TAA) is an organization designed to serve as both the accrediting body for aftercare facilities that care for Thoroughbreds upon retirement from racing and a fundraising and grant allocation body to support these approved facilities.
+The Thoroughbred Aftercare Alliance is a nonprofit organization designed to serve as both the accrediting body for aftercare facilities that care for Thoroughbreds upon retirement from racing and a fundraising and grant allocation body to support these approved facilities.

 How are funds raised?

-The goal of the TAA is to collect a small percentage from every participating entity within the racing industry (stud fees, public auction consignment and purchase, Jockey Club registration, race winnings, racetracks, veterinarians, jockeys) Click here for a list of current participating entities.
-In 2014, a total of $2.4 million was granted to 42 approved aftercare organizations.
+The goal of the Thoroughbred Aftercare Alliance is to collect a small percentage from every participating entity within the racing industry (stud fees, public auction consignment and purchase, Jockey Club registration, race winnings, racetracks, veterinarians, jockeys) Click here for a list of current participating entities.
+Since inception in 2012, more than $28.1 million has been granted to accredited organizations.
 Click here for current list of approved aftercare organizations.

 How can you help?

-Keeneland, Fasig Tipton, OBS, and Barretts enable buyers and consignors to automatically contribute .05%, or $50 per $100,000 transaction to TAA.
-All four sales companies contribute an additional .05% match.
+At the sales, Barretts, Canadian Thoroughbred Horse Society Ontario, Fasig-Tipton, Keeneland, and Ocala Breeders’ Sales enable buyers and consignors to automatically contribute .005% ($5 per every $1,000 transaction) to the Thoroughbred Aftercare Alliance.
+All five sales companies contribute an additional .005% match.

-Stallion farms & owners are able commit the equivalent of 25% of advertised stallion fee(s).
-The Breeders’ Cup Ltd. Invoices on a quarterly basis.
+Stallion farms and owners are able to commit the equivalent of 25% of advertised stallion fee(s).

-Individuals, corporations and foundations are invited to send their contribution to TAA, c/o The Jockey Club, 821 Corporate Dr., Lexington, KY 40503.
-A secure online donation form is also available at www.thoroughbredaftercare.org or call 859-224-2756.
+Individuals, corporations, and foundations are invited to send their contribution to Thoroughbred Aftercare Alliance, c/o The Jockey Club, 821 Corporate Dr., Lexington, KY 40503.
+A secure online donation form is available here or call 859-224-2772.

-What organizations are currently accredited by the TAA?
+What organizations are currently accredited by the Thoroughbred Aftercare Alliance?

 How does an organization receive accreditation?

-The TAA accreditation process is thorough and rigorous.
+The Thoroughbred Aftercare Alliance accreditation process is thorough and rigorous.
 It requires each aftercare organization to meet and maintain a set Code of Standards.
-(The TAA’s Code of Standards and accreditation process have been reviewed and approved by the American Humane Association and the American Association of Equine Practitioners.)
-Organizations are required to complete an in depth application and receive onsite visits to all facilities caring for their horses.
-Only organizations that are TAA accredited are eligible to receive funding.
+The T’s Code of Standards and accreditation process have been reviewed and approved by the American Humane Association and the American Association of Equine Practitioners.
+Organizations are required to complete an in-depth application and receive on-site visits to all facilities caring for their horses.
+Only organizations that are Thoroughbred Aftercare Alliance accredited are eligible to receive funding.

-What is the TAA funding specifically used for?
+What is the Thoroughbred Aftercare Alliance funding specifically used for?

-Grant Awards may be used only for activities, materials, supplies and services directly related to the care of the organization’s horses.
+Thoroughbred Aftercare Alliance grants may be used only for activities, materials, supplies, and services directly related to the care of the organization’s horses.

 What is the range of grants given?

-The grants given out are ranged from a minimum amount to maximum amount based on how much funding is available in a particular year, how many organizations are to be granted and what they will be granted based on individual evaluations.
+Grants are given out based on how much funding is available in a particular year, how many organizations are to be granted, and what they will be granted based on individual evaluations.
+Since 2012, the Thoroughbred Aftercare Aliiance has granted more than $28.1 million to accredited organizations.

 How are grant amounts determined?

-How long is the TAA accreditation valid for?
+How long is the Thoroughbred Aftercare Alliance accreditation valid for?

 If an organization is denied accreditation can they re-apply?